timgit/pg-boss/docs/usage.md

 Returns the SQL commands required for manual creation of the required schema.

-## `string getMigrationPlans(schema, version, uninstall)`
+## `string getMigrationPlans(schema, version)`

 **Arguments**
 - `schema`: string, database schema name
 - `version`: string, target schema version to migrate
-- `uninstall`: boolean, reverts to the previous version if true

-Returns the SQL commands required to manually migrate to or from the specified version.
+Returns the SQL commands required to manually migrate from the specified version to the latest version.

+## `string getRollbackPlans(schema, version)`

+**Arguments**
+- `schema`: string, database schema name
+- `version`: string, target schema version to uninstall

+Returns the SQL commands required to manually roll back the specified version to the previous version